IDv4: Aegis

 Fraud investigation notes are denied at the gateway

-The deny policy demo-dispute-forbid-fraud-notes blocks the read.
+The deny policy dispute-forbid-fraud-notes blocks the read.
 The denied attempt is captured with full request context.

 04